Full-face diving mask: Internal mouthpiece

 A mouthpiece with bite-grip connects the gas supply directly to the diver's mouth inside the mask.
 If the mask floods, the diver can continue to breathe while clearing the mask, and it minimises dead space.
 Many Royal Navy and frogman's rebreathers have this mask arrangement.
 It makes clear talking difficult, but not impossible.
 For many years British armed forces divers used the Admiralty Pattern full face mask, with a long rectangular window, largely flat, and bent back 90° at the ends, as in the illustration of a diver with a CDBA rebreather.
 The lower skirt has a hole that a breathing set mouthpiece is fitted through.

 Mouthpiece on a detachable pod

-Kirby-Morgan makes a unique configuration of full-face mask, the KM-48 Supermask, which has some characteristics of a half mask, while retaining many of the advantages of the full face mask: The rigid plastic main frame of the mask has a rubber skirt which seals around the eyes and nose like a standard half-mask, the nose may be pinched through the rubber nose pocket to equalize in the same way as with a half mask, and there is an extension to the skirt which seals around the lower part of the face and encloses the mouth.
+Kirby-Morgan makes a unique configuration of full-face mask, the KM-48 Supermask, which has some characteristics of a half mask, while retaining many of the advantages of the full face mask: The rigid plastic main frame of the mask has a rubber skirt which seals around the eyes and nose like a standard half-mask, the nose may be pinched through the rubber nose pocket to equalise in the same way as with a half mask, and there is an extension to the skirt which seals around the lower part of the face and encloses the mouth.
 This mask has a clip-on pod section which carries the demand valve, and this part seals against the lower part of the frame, allowing the diver to remove the regulator pod when on the surface, or to use an alternative gas supply, which can either be mounted on another pod, or be an ordinary Scuba regulator second stage with a standard mouthpiece.
 This feature makes it possible to use bailout gas supplied by a dive buddy with a standard regulator while wearing a Supermask.
 An optional pod with a dive/surface valve for use with rebreathers is available to military users.